henrik-ch/system/README.md

   is commonly believed.
 Instead, Nix/NixOS's learning curve is exacerbated by:
     1. power struggles within the Nix/NixOS community, due to powerful entities believing:
-        - it is not possible to ease the use and documentation of a programming language (and ultimately, the art of reasoning) through the use of conceptual and mental aides;
+        - it is not possible to ease the use and documentation of a programming language (and ultimately, the art of reasoning) through the use of conceptual and mental aids and tools;
-        - believing that Nix ought to be profited through commercialization of its version, by investing in building attractive websites and beguiling graphical installers.
+        - believing that Nix ought to be profited from through commercialization of the current version regardless of its limitations, therefore it is better to invest in building attractive websites and beguiling graphical installers, rather than documentation/contributor/maintenance teams.
-    2. the production of a number of tools meant to "simplify" Nix/NixOS, by creating *more* tools, rather than understanding:
+    2. the production of a number of tools meant to "simplify" Nix/NixOS, without understanding that:
          a) Nix/NixOS is [a fundamental repudiation of the "UNIX philosophy"](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/);
          b) if you only wish to give out free fish to attract new people, but refuse to teach them how to fish, then you are not building a community;
-         c) and it is not helpful to pull magic rabbits out of a hat, for a variety of reasons.
+         c) and it is not helpful for beginners, to watch as a tool pulls out magic rabbits from a hat.
     3. the production of a large number of blog posts that do not expose the principles behind Nix/NixOS and instead meme-ify the usage (configuration) of Nix (NixOS) by presenting a recipe the user may follow.
 This memetization is